The Firehole River is a famous and storied destination for serious fly fisherman and runs completely within the boundary of Yellowstone National Park.

 A 9-foot 5-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on the Firehole River.
 A tapered 9-foot leader, with tippet size 3X to 6X to match the flies you are throwing, is pretty standard.

-There are a number of area fly shops and on-line retailers that publish Stillwater River fishing reports.
-A few to check out include:
+There are a number of area fly shops and on-line retailers that publish Firehole River fishing reports.
+A few to check out are listed below:

 The Firehole River is fly fishing only and rainbow and brown trout are catch and release only.
 Five brook trout may be harvested daily.
 If you plan to fish in late July or August you may find the Firehole closed to fishing due to high water temperatures.